-At the time of designation alpha sarcoglycanopathy affected approximately 0.3 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around1,500 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, alpha sarcoglycanopathy affected approximately 0.3 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 15,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 At the time of submission of the application for orphan designation, no satisfactory methods for the treatment of alpha sarcoglycanopathy had been authorised in the European Union.
 Treatment of patients with the disease mainly involves physiotherapy as supportive treatment, but also tendon-lengthening surgery and fusion of the spine to minimise painful deformity.

 - How is this medicine expected to work?

 This medicinal product is made up of a virus that contains a copy of the human alpha sarcoglycan gene.
 The virus is used to carry the gene into the muscles of the patient.
 The gene allows the muscles to produce the alpha sarcoglycan protein, which replaces the missing protein, relieving the symptoms of the disease and halting the progressive muscles weakness.
 The type of virus used in this medicine (‘adeno-associated virus’) is modified so that it does not cause disease in humans.